aprilschen/Digicache/README.md

   - PostgreSQL

 ### Install and Run:
-Run 'npm start' on the client folder
+Run the following commands in the client folder:
+ - npm install
+ - npm start

 Run the following commands in the server folder:
  - python3 manage.py makemigrations